 Certain illnesses may cripple the day’s eyesight and harm the night’s vision.
 Here are the most common conditions:

-- Watery eyes – A possible reaction from allergies which causes overproduction of tears
+Watery eyes – A possible reaction from allergies that causes the overproduction of tears

 How to support your cat’s eyesight